 Commit to continuous improvement.
-Identify your strengths and weaknesses and work hard to build knowledge, skills and capacity, particularly in areas where you currently lack.
+Identify your strengths and weaknesses and work hard to build knowledge, skills and capacity, particularly in areas you currently lack.

 Remain open.
 Balance your desire to “own” a functional area without losing the visibility of C-level stakeholders within your organisation.
 Avoid attaching your career to one key executive at a time.

 I’d love to hear your thoughts and learn about your experiences.
 For example, how did you manage to transition successfully?
 Or are you currently battling to pivot out of an internal strategy role?
 Please share your story with us.

 Contact me if you’re a CEO looking to hire a Strategist or COS: firstname.lastname@example.org.